Parents call for reinstatement of popular Middle Township lacrosse coach after blowup with ref

 Haworth said the lacrosse program is relatively new in the district, and said he was able to take team members to “the next level” in the game and in life.

-School superintendent David Salvo did not immediately respond to a request for comment on this story.
+Superintendent David Salvo did not respond to a request for comment on this story as of Thursday morning.
 At the June 9 Board of Education meeting, board President Dennis Roberts said there would be no response from the board on the issue.

+The Southern Regional High School boys lacrosse team advanced to the South Jersey Group IV t…

 “It is a personnel matter, so we’re not going to comment, but I can tell you thank you for coming and we do hear your comments,” Roberts said.